Eric Bergman-Terrell's Blog

 January 7, 2026

-I looked at my website's logs recently, and noticed that a particular organization is hammering it.
-Sometimes multiple requests in the same second.
-Thousands of requests per day.
-Note: my website has a few hundred pages, that change very infrequently.
+My website's logs show that a particular organization is hammering it.
+Sometimes with multiple requests in the same second.
+With *thousands* of requests per day.
 Not cool!

 The organization is "internet-measurement.com".
-I know that their constant requests are reducing the website's responsiveness for the few humans that visit.
-Their description of what they're doing doesn't make me think they're benefiting me in any way, but it's not clear.
+I know that their constant requests reduce the website's responsiveness for the humans that visit. internet-measurement.com's description of what they're doing doesn't make me think they're benefiting me in any way, but it's not clear.

 For organizations that follow the Robots Exclusion Protocol, one can control which urls are hit by a web spider, and how frequently, using a "robots.txt" file: